TomasBoda/agent-lang/docs/project-specification.md

 ### Aim of the project
 Since agent-based modeling is useful in many scientific fields, it is necessary to allow people with little to none programming background to be able to model agent-based simulations.
 Therefore, the main reason behind the idea of this project is the market absence of a simple agent-based modeling language available for everyone including people with non-technical background.
 Because of that, apart from the programming language itself, the user will be able to use the table-based modeling interface which requires only rudimentary programming knowledge.
 The source code and the table-based editor will be mutually convertible, meaning that the user will be able to use both simultaneously.

+The project consists of the following parts.
+- **interpreter** - a program that parses and runs the **AgentLang** source code
+- **web application** - a web-based interface for editing source code and visualising the simulation

 ### Main functionality